Universal credit: Elements

 A child element will be included in a Universal Credit award where a claimant is responsible for a child or qualifying young person who normally lives with them.
 Where a child lives in 2 separate households, claimants will be expected to agree who has main responsibility and claim accordingly.
 If no agreement can be reached, DWP will make their own decision.

 There are 2 separate rates for the child element; one rate for the first/only child and then a reduced rate for second and subsequent children.
-NOTE: Changes have been announced to the child element from April 2017.
-You can read more about these changes in our Policy section.
+From 6 April 2017, the higher first child amount is only available if the claimant(s) is responsible for a child or qualifying young person born on or before 6 April 2017.

-The child element is increased by a disabled child addition if the criteria is met.
+A disabled child addition is awarded if the criteria is met.
 There are 2 rates of disabled child addition, only one is included in the award for each child:

 - lower rate – payable where a child is entitled to any rate of disability living allowance or personal independence payment.